-Name Ag ge Position Jeffrey W. Taylor 50 0 Partner, Co-President David M. Fazekas 49 9 Partner, Co-President Scott A. Seager 42 2 Managing Director, Chief Financial Officer and Treasurer Joshua J. Widoff 52 2 Partner, Chief Legal Officer and Secretary Scott W. Recknor 55 5 Partner, Head of Asset Management
+Name Age Position Jeffrey W. Taylor 51 Partner, Co-President Scott A. Seager 43 Managing Director, Chief Financial Officer and Treasurer Joshua J. Widoff 53 Partner, Chief Legal Officer and Secretary Scott W. Recknor 56 Partner, Head of Asset Management

 Jeffrey W. Taylor has served as our Partner, Co-President since July 2021 and Managing Director, Co-President from December 2019 to July 2021.
-Mr. Taylor has had a long tenure at the Company and is familiar with its day-to-day operations, having served as our Managing Director, Shareholder Operations since May 2017 and previously served as our Senior Vice President, Shareholder Operations from February 2016 to May 2017.
-During the past five years, Mr. Taylor has also served as Managing Director, Chief Operating Officer of our former sponsor.
-Senior Vice President of Operations of our former sponsor and held similar leadership roles at other companies sponsored by affiliates of our former sponsor, including AREIT and IPT.
-In those roles, he has had responsibilities for shareholder operations, product management and development, coordination of risk management programs and certain business operations.
+Mr. Taylor has had a long tenure at the Company and is familiar with its day-to-day operations, having served as our Managing Director of Shareholder Operations since May 2017 and previously served as our Senior Vice President of Shareholder Operations from February 2016 to May 2017.
+Since March 2024, Mr. Taylor has served as Global Chief Operating Officer of AWMS.
+Prior to assuming this position, Mr. Taylor served as Co-Head of the Private Wealth Group within AWMS beginning in June 2023.
+Additionally, Mr. Taylor has served as a member of the investment committees of the Advisor since July 2021.
+From July 2021 to June 2023, Mr. Taylor served as Head of Product for the Private Wealth Group within AWMS.
+Prior to joining Ares in July 2021, he served as Managing Director, Chief Operating Officer of our former sponsor beginning in January 2017 and Senior Vice President of Operations of our former sponsor beginning in 2009.
+Mr. Taylor has also served in similar capacities at other companies sponsored by affiliates of our former sponsor.
+In those roles, he had responsibilities with respect to shareholder operations, product management and development, coordination of risk management programs and certain other business operations.
 Mr. Taylor's background includes investment management, risk management, product management, operating company analysis and strategic planning within financial services companies.
 Prior to joining us and our former sponsor, Mr. Taylor served in various positions with INVESCO Funds Group, most notably in management roles within the investment division and the distribution company as well as positions within the transfer agency.
 Mr. Taylor also served on the Board of Directors of the Institute for Portfolio Alternatives from 2019 through 2021.
-Mr. Taylor holds a Bachelor's degree from Pennsylvania State University and a Master's in Business Administration from the University of Colorado at Denver.
+Mr. Taylor holds a Bachelor's degree from Pennsylvania State University and a Master's degree in Business Administration from the University of Colorado at Denver.
 In addition, Mr. Taylor is a CFA Charterholder.